mesutturgut/reactnd-project-would-you-rather/docs/README.md

 2) We recommend using Create React App to generate your submission since it's the easiest way to ensure you have everything the project reviewer will need to install and run your app.

-3) By walking through the [Planning Stage and the Coding Stage of the Chirper Project](https://james-priest.github.io/udacity-nanodegree-react/course-notes/react-redux.html#72-project-walkthrough), we’ve given you a useful template for building Redux applications.
-We recommend using this template for building your “Would You Rather?”
-Project.
-Remember that planning your project and its architecture before starting to code will save you a lot of debugging time later on!

 4) Use Redux to manage your application state.
 For this application, most of the application’s state should be managed by Redux.
 You may use component state to handle form input fields and controlled components.
 Otherwise, the rest of the state for your application should be controlled by your reducers.